TechPerplexed/Gooby/README.md

 # OmniStream

 What is OmniStream?
 It's next iteration of Gooby - entirely rebuilt from the ground up.
-It has many exciting new features such as
+It has many exciting new features such as:

 * Multi user support: everything is in the user home folder - including the mounts.
 * Full support of Traefik, with all its advantages such as a single domain certificate if used in conjunction with CloudFlare - no more Let’s Encrypt bans.